patrickfrey/mewa/doc/faq.md

 ### How to define a schema of reduction weights?

-If there is anything alien in _Mewa_, it's the assignment of weights to productions to memorize the preference of type deduction paths.
+If there is anything alien in _Mewa_, it's the assignment of weights to reductions to memorize the preference of type deduction paths.
 We talk about twenty lines of floating-point number assignments here.
 But weird ones.
 They empower _Mewa_ to rely only on the shortest path search algorithm (_Dijkstra_) for resolving and deriving types.
 This is the key to the stunning performance of _Mewa_.